briankoser/sfc-listeners-guide/episodes/0127-top-5-sci-fi-things-were-not-into-but-wish-we-were.md

 # Closing
 Ben is defending his thesis at the end of April.

-{% timeLink podcast_file_url, '47:58' %} Ben and Matt don't realize the mic is still on.
+{% timeLink {url:podcast_file_url, t:'47:58'} %} Ben and Matt don't realize the mic is still on.
 They try to figure out when they should reveal that Koby isn't real, he's just a persona Ben plays.

 <div class="quote">
-  {% timeLink podcast_file_url, '49:37' %}
+  {% timeLink {url:podcast_file_url, t:'49:37'} %}
   <q class="ben">I mean, eventually someone's going to get it.
 There's no way that guy could be real.
 We made a Facebook page for a cat; who does that?</q>
 </div>